-- a) Preparation of a funnel from G.I. sheet - b) Preparation of a book rack stand from G.I.
-Sheet

-- c) Preparation of a leak proof tray with inclined edges from G.I.
+- b) Preparation of a book rack stand from G.I.
+Sheet - c) Preparation of a leak proof tray with inclined edges from G.I.
 Sheet - d) Preparation of a square pen stand from G.I.
 Sheet with riveting at corners